Bungles and Osmond Range 2020

 KIMBERLEY

-We plan to fly in by helicopter from the Bungles.
-The Bungles airstrip is about 330 kilometres from Kununurra, the last 80 kilometres of which is a 4WD track.
-The drive takes most of the day but we should arrive with plenty of time to fly to the Osmonds.
+The start of our walk is about 340 kilometres from Kununurra, the last 80 kilometres of which is a 4WD track.
+The drive takes most of the day but we should arrive with plenty of time to walk to our first camp.

 Exactly where we land can vary from trip to trip, normally close to but not right on one of the many creeks.
 We are soon enjoying the first of our many swims.